guomaimang/guomaimang.github.io/src/myself.md

 # Hirsun HAN

-I am Hirsun「韩佳明」, a postgraduate in Information Engineering, The Chinese University of Hong Kong.
+I am Hirsun「 HAN Jiaming | 韩佳明」, a postgraduate in Information Engineering, The Chinese University of Hong Kong.
 I've graduated from The Hong Kong Polytechnic University with bachelor degree in computing.

 My work focuses on **Software Development & Architecture (Java)** and **Cloud Computing**.